Sanuk-AI/sanuk-sdk-swift/README.md

 # Sanuk SDK Swift

-The SanukSDK is a powerful tool that enables you to integrate robust driving behavior analysis into your mobile app.
+SanukSDK is a powerful tool that enables you to integrate robust driving behavior analysis into your mobile app.
 By leveraging cutting-edge technology, our SDK provides accurate trip tracking, intelligent behavior detection, and personalized insights to enhance user experiences and promote safer driving.

 #### Key Capabilities